alttch/eva-hmi-block_ui/doc/sensors.rst

 .. note::

-    Axis X is always formed from the last timeframe.
+    Axis X is always formed from the first timeframe.
 If you want to change this, put "t" before the necessary timeframe, e.g.: t2D:1D

 Multiple items and multiple timeframes
 --------------------------------------